Gloria Estefan: Stage musical

-A jukebox musical, On Your Feet!, about the life of Gloria and Emilio Estefan, premiered on Broadway 5 November 2015.
-The musical premiered at the Oriental Theater, Chicago, running from 17 June 2015 – 5 July 2015.
+A jukebox musical, On Your Feet!, about the life of Gloria and Emilio Estefan, premiered on Broadway on November 5, 2015.
+The musical premiered at the Oriental Theater in Chicago running from June 17 to July 5.
 Directed by Jerry Mitchell, the choreography is by Sergio Trujillo and the book by Alexander Dinelaris.
 The Chicago cast featured Ana Villafañe as Gloria and Josh Segarra as Emilio.

-The musical opened on Broadway at the Marquis Theatre on 5 October 2015 (preview shows) and 5 November 2015 (official release date).
+The musical ran on Broadway at the Marquis Theatre starting on October 5 for previews and November 5 for opening night.

+The production closed on Broadway on August 20, 2017, after 34 previews and 746 regular performances.

-In June 2019 the show played at The Curve in Leicester, UK, before moving to the West End's London Coliseum In London for June–August 2019.
+In June 2019, the show played at The Curve in Leicester, UK, before moving to the West End's London Coliseum In London from June to August 2019.